Azure/aksArc/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md

 az customlocation show --name <custom location name> --resource-group <resource group name> --query "provisioningState" -o tsv
 ```

-## Step 5: Create a network for your AKS-HCI workload clusters [Infra admin role]
+## Step 5: Create a network for your AKS-HCI workload clusters

 We're so close!
 Create a network for your developers to use to create AKS on Azure Stack HCI clusters using the following command.